locationtech/geogig/doc/manual/source/repo/hooks.rst

 Pre-execution
 -------------

-When an operation is executed, GeoGig searches for a corresponding hook to run **before** the actual operation is run.
+When an operation is executed, GeoGig searches for a corresponding hook to run **before** the operation is run.

 A pre-execution hook should have the prefix ``pre_`` and the name of the operation before which is to be executed, and the extension of the corresponding scripting language used.
-A Python hook to be run before executing a commit operation should be, hence, named ``pre_commit.py``.
+A Python hook to be run before executing a commit operation should be named ``pre_commit.py``.

 All hooks have a global variable named ``params`` that can be used to check the current operation parameters.
 It is a map containing the actual values of fields in the object representing the operation.
-Those values represent the arguments used when calling the the operation was invoked.
+Those values represent the arguments used when calling the operation was invoked.
 Map keys are field names.

 Here is an example of a Python pre-commit hook that illustrates the mechanism explained above.
-This hook ensures a minimum length for commit messages and convert the text to lower case.
-As is affects the ``commit`` operation, it should be named ``pre_commit.py``:
+This hook ensures a minimum length for commit messages and converts the text to lower case.
+As it affects the ``commit`` operation, it should be named ``pre_commit.py``.

 .. todo:: Above says JS is supported, but here is a Python example.